Filewisp

 Practical approach

-Fix structure first, then optimize or convert only after the document is already in the right order.
+Fix structure first, then optimize or convert once the document is in the right order.

 How to Use